Jeremy-github/software_it/README.md

 # software_it
 software_it

-Agrego barra de Menu de Dashboard
+Este cambio viene de la PC